Back up and restore data

 gcloud

-gcloud alpha firestore backups schedules delete \
+gcloud firestore backups schedules delete \

 --database='DATABASE_ID' \